Milnor fibre boundary of a non-isolated surface singularity: Vertical monodromies and the graph

-\begin{bekezdes} As we already explained, we are primarily interested in the generalized eigenspaces of the vertical monodromies corresponding to eigenvalue one.
-Subsection (\ref{charth}) provides their ranks in terms of $\gc$.
-In this subsection we compute them in terms of the combinatorics of the plumbing graph $G$.
+\labelpar{rankH1} \begin{bekezdes} As we already explained, we are primarily interested in the generalized eigenspaces of the vertical monodromies corresponding to eigenvalue one.
+Section \ref{charth} provides their ranks in terms of $\gc$.
+In this section we compute them in terms of the {\it combinatorics of the plumbing graph $G$}. \ix{monodromy!vertical!of an ICIS}\ix{generalized eigenspace}

-The reader is invited to recall the definition of the graphs $G$ and $G_{2,j}$, the plumbing graphs of $(\partial F,V_g)$ and $\partial_{2,j}F$, which were introduced in (\ref{MTh.1}) and (\ref{2})), and are kept {\em unmodified by plumbing calculus}.
+The reader is invited to recall the definition of the graphs $G$ and $G_{2,j}$, the plumbing graphs of $(\partial F,V_g)$ and $\partial_{2,j}F$, which were introduced in \ref{MTh.1} and \ref{2}, and are kept {\em unmodified by plumbing calculus}.

-For any graph $Gr$ whose vertices are arrowheads $\cala(Gr)$ and non--arrowheads $\calw(Gr)$ (and where the arrowheads are supported by usual or dash--edges), we also define $\cale_\calw(Gr)$ as the set of edges connecting non--arrowhead vertices.
+For any graph $Gr$ with arrowheads $\cala(Gr)$ and non--arrowheads $\calw(Gr)$, and where the arrowheads are supported by usual or dash--edges, we also define $\cale_\calw(Gr)$ as the set of edges connecting non--arrowhead vertices.
 Recall that $c(Gr)$ denotes the number of independent cycles in $Gr$ and $g(Gr)$ the sum of the genus decorations of $Gr$.
 These numbers, clearly, are not independent.
 E.g., if $Gr$ is connected, then by an Euler--characteristic argument: